 “For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.”Matthew 6:14-15

 To all those who sin against us, we are called to forgive.
 We have received mercy from God and the forgiveness for our sins, and so we are taught to be willing to forgive one another.
 Practically it is not always easy, if we have been humiliated, maligned or even damaged by someone, but it is not impossible either.
 When we commit to being obedient to God’s word, His grace brings an enabling power, and as we forgive we are released and renewed.
-Forgiveness leads to peace.
+Forgiveness often leads to an inner peace.

 “Therefore as God’s chosen people, holy and dearly loved, clothe yourself with compassion, kindness, humility, gentleness and patience.
 Bear with each other and forgive one another if anyone has a grievance against someone.
 Forgive as the Lord forgave you.
 And over all these virtues put on love, which binds them all together in perfect unity.”Colossians 3:12-14